vkilohani/Natural_Disasters_Project/README.md

 3. Run your web app: `python run.py`

-4. In the address bar in a browser type: 'localhost:3000'
+4. In the address bar in a browser type: `localhost:3000`

 5. Click the `Disaster Response Project` button to open the homepage.
-Type in a query for message classification and click 'Classify Message' button to see the classification results.
+Type in a query for message classification and click `Classify Message` button to see the classification results.